maryam958/CommerceAPI/README.md

 [📬 Click here to open the Postman collection](https://www.postman.com/graduation-space-584306/commerceapi/collection/v1gadmp/commerceapi?action=share&creator=21090382)

-> Make sure to set the `Authorization` header (Bearer token) after logging in.
+🔐 Authorization Note:
+After logging in, ensure you set the Authorization header with the Bearer token in your API requests.
+This token is required to access protected routes and perform actions based on your authorized role.

-Deploy on Render / Vercel
+Deployed on Vercel

 👩‍💻 Author
 Maryam Mohamed